Mortgage Stress Test Calculator

 This table shows how a higher stress rate changes the payment on a $300,000 mortgage over 25 years.
 It illustrates why small rate increases can have a big effect.

-The calculator assumes a fixed-rate amortizing loan and does not include variable-rate resets, lender fees, or taxes beyond the optional monthly estimate.
-It also uses gross income, which may overstate affordability if your take-home pay is much lower due to taxes or other obligations.
+The calculator assumes a fixed-rate amortizing loan and does not include variable-rate trigger payments, lender fees, utilities, maintenance, or closing costs.
+It uses gross income, which may overstate affordability if your take-home pay is much lower due to taxes or other obligations.
 Use the results as a planning tool and confirm with a lender or financial advisor for formal qualification.

 Different lenders evaluate affordability using slightly different ratios.
 In Canada, for example, the Gross Debt Service (GDS) ratio focuses on housing costs, while the Total Debt Service (TDS) ratio includes other debts like car loans and credit cards.
 A stress test that looks comfortable on housing costs alone might still fail if you carry significant non-mortgage debt.
 Consider running the calculation with a lower income figure that reflects net cash flow after other obligations.